Latin school: Studia Humanitatis

 Studia Humanitatis was the new curriculum founded in the Early Modern Era by humanists.
 In order to be able to move forward academically, a firm foundation in Studia Humanitatis starting from elementary school was necessary.
 Those who studied under Ars Dictaminis but did not have this background found it difficult to get accepted into chanceries following the year 1450.
 Those who did study under this discipline were taught classical literature, history, rhetoric, dialectic, natural philosophy, arithmetic, some medieval texts, Greek as well as modern foreign languages.
 The use of pagan authors became more common as the church became less involved with the humanistic method used in academic institutions before university.
 Colloquies (1518), a book containing dialogues written for the study of Latin grammar, was written by Erasmus and became one of the most popular books of its time.
 Students of Studia Humanitatis were seen as well prepared for occupations pertaining to politics or business.
 Learning the classics and other subjects in this curriculum enabled the individual to speak, argue and write with eloquence and relevance.

 Other institutions

 Early Modern children were first taught to read and write the vernacular and were then sent to Latin schools.
 If the parents were financially able, the child went even before he learned to read or write if the opportunity was present.
 Men were the usual students since women were either taught at home or in nunneries.
 Subsequent to the Council of Trent's decision to cloister all female religious, female orders such as Ursulines and Angelicals conducted their own schools within their convents.
 University was the final stage of academic learning and within its walls Latin was the language of lectures and scholarly debates.
 Jews however, including those who were converted into Christianity, were not allowed to teach so they developed their own schools which taught Doctrine, Hebrew and Latin.

+Latin schools in colonial North America and the US

+Latin schools, on the same model, were founded in North America, importing the European methods of education.
+The first of these was Boston Latin School, founded in 1635.
+These fed early universities such as Harvard, with students capable of speaking, reading and debating in Latin.
+The challenge to the Latin, Greek and "classical" domination of education came earlier than in Europe, but the tradition continued at a diminished level through the 20th century and into the 21st.
+A number of "Latin Schools" still exist in the US, some of which teach Latin, while others do not.